Flying Finn Future Star

 This increasingly popular class is especially favoured by young drivers, because it keeps the costs at reasonable level.
 It also serves as a good springboard to an R5 or Super2000 car.
 Citroën, Ford, Peugeot and Skoda are represented in the class.

-First award: All five 2019 Finnish Championship rounds taking place before Neste Rally Finland will count towards graduation to a special selection event.
-Candidates must compete in SM3 class and be born on 1.1.1994 or later.
-The drivers holding top five positions in the points table after those four rallies will be invited to participate in this selection event.
+Candidates must compete in SM3 class and be born on 1.1.1995 or later.
+The drivers holding top five positions in the points table after all seven rallies will be invited to participate in selection event.

 An analysis of each candidate’s driving will be carried out based on his performances during the season.
 Furthermore, physical and psychological qualities will be tested, as well as prowess in dealing with PR and the media.

-Second award: The criteria are the same as in the first award, but the winner will get a JWRC package for season 2020.
+The winner will get a JWRC package for season 2021.

 Sami Pajari is the winner of the second Flying Finn Future Star prize for this year: a subsidised seat in the Junior WRC in 2020.
 The 17-year-old Pajari had already won the first Future Star award from AKK Sports Ltd in June earlier this year, earning the chance to make his debut on Rally Finland as part of the Junior WRC.